History

 1939 – Established Children’s Aid Society as a part of the Racine Community Chest, it was later named the Children’s Service Society.

-1948 – Sponsored Curative Workshop through 1954 with a total donation of $42,693.
+1948 – Sponsored Curative Workshop of Racine (now Lakeside Curative Services, Inc.) through 1954 with a total donation of $42,693.

-1951 – Curative Workshop formally opened.
+1951 – Curative Workshop of Racine formally opened.

 1955 – $10,123 donated for Health Lodge at Racine Girl Scout Camp.